YtvwlD/gophor/README.md

 - Add suport for `$hostname` in gophermaps to insert current hostname

+- Add support for banned file extensions (i.e. not shown in dir listing)

 # Please note

 During the initial writing phase the quality of git commit messages may be